Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

-To illustrate the much stronger dependence on tidal forces than on possible DM mini-halos, we selected two snapshots for GC5 (one of the cases where the DM shield seemed most effective) for the case with and without a DM mini-halo (lower and upper plots, respectively).
-In these snapshots (see Figure~\ref{fig: evolution-dmax}, four left plots), we can verify that the radial velocity dispersion profile of both the DM and DM-free scenarios assume forms similar to both the isolated cases with no DM mini-halo (left), and with a massive DM mini-halo (right), as presented in Figure~2 of \cite{Penarrubia+17}.
+To illustrate the much stronger dependence on tidal forces than on possible DM mini-halos, we selected two snapshots for GC5 for the case with and without a DM mini-halo (lower and upper plots, respectively).
+In these snapshots (Figure~\ref{fig: evolution-dmax}, four left plots), we can verify that the radial velocity dispersion profile of both the DM and DM-free scenarios assume forms similar to both the isolated cases with no DM mini-halo (left), and with a massive DM mini-halo (right), as presented in Figure~2 of \cite{Penarrubia+17}.

 As a general trend, all the clusters had an increasing velocity dispersion close to pericentre, with multiple points of velocity dispersion inflation throughout the GC radial extension.
 In apocentres, as mentioned above, the clusters resembled better to an isolated case (with one or two inflation points), specially for the case with DM mini-halo, where the shapes retrieved by \cite{Penarrubia+17} could be better spotted.
-The reason behind the best resemblance in apocenter for the case with DM mini-halos is directly connected to the protective DM shield and the increase of tidal radius, which disassembles less the GC stars and approaches better the ideal isolated framework.
+The reason behind the best resemblance in apocentre for the case with DM mini-halos is directly connected to the DM shield, which protects the GC stars and approaches better the ideal isolated framework.